 It may have been easier for me to handle the idea of death because before choosing Atheism, I was convinced I was going to burn forever in hell.
 I was already becoming jaded and disillusioned with the whole idea of the Christian Religion.
 I didn't care to convert to any other faith, and at the time I hadn't really considered Atheism as an option.
 When I finally did become an Atheist, the knowledge that I'd simply "cease" to exist was a heck of a lot more welcoming than the idea of spending all of eternity burning for some small sin or trivial mistake.

-© 2013 Created by Morgan Matthew.
+© 2018 Created by Rebel.